tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

 * In the (2, 1, 4) model, the AIC is slightly lower, and BIC slightly higher.

-* Because the first model achieves similar results at a lower order, it is reasonable to favor this model order over the second.
+* Because the first model achieves similar results at a lower order, it is reasonable to favour this model order over the second.

 Take a moment to summarize the order of an ARIMA model:

 * The ACF and PACF plots can be used in conjunction with AIC and BIC scores to identify the model order.

-* AIC and BIC favor models with the best fit and penalize higher order models for their complexity.
+* AIC and BIC favour models with the best fit and penalize higher order models for their complexity.

 * Lower AIC and BIC scores are usually better.